b4rtik/PowerTheShell/README.md

 3. Execute payload meterpreter without being intercepted by the AV
 4. Minimize trace in EventViewer

-The main script Setup.ps1 performs the necessary commands for protecting our operational security:
+The main script Setup.ps1 performs the necessary commands for protecting our operational security (not entirely):

 1. Script block logging bypass by Ryan Cobb (@cobbr_io)